dotnet/AspNetCore.Docs/aspnetcore/security/authentication/accconfirm.md

 * Try another email alias on a different email provider (Microsoft, Yahoo, Gmail, etc.)
 * Try sending to different email accounts.

 **A security best practice** is to **not** use production secrets in test and development.
-If you publish the app to Azure, you can set the SendGrid secrets as application settings in the Azure Web App portal.
+If you publish the app to Azure, set the SendGrid secrets as application settings in the Azure Web App portal.
 The configuration system is set up to read keys from environment variables.

 ## Combine social and local login accounts